jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 with `async/await` or having to deal with `Futures` or `Promises` or other mechanisms that programming languages have used to deal with asynchronous code in the past.

-From a script point of view, Jactl provides the equivalent programming model as VirtualThreads in Java 21 provide to Java programs.
+From a script point of view, Jactl provides the equivalent programming model as Virtual Threads in Java 21 provide to Java programs.

-With modern versions of Java, the Jactl continuation based approach can be disabled and VirtualThreads can be used instead.
+With modern versions of Java, the Jactl continuation based approach can be disabled and Virtual Threads can be used instead.